huggingface/transformers/examples/flax/text-classification/README.md

 ### Accuracy Evaluation

-We trained five replicas and report mean accuracy and stdev on the dev set below.
+We train five replicas and report mean accuracy and stdev on the dev set below.
-We use the same settings as in the command above (with an exception for MRPC and WNLI which are tiny and where we used 5 epochs instead of 3).
-We trained on 8 Cloud v3 TPUs.
+We use the settings as in the command above (with an exception for MRPC and WNLI which are tiny and where we used 5 epochs instead of 3), and we use a total train batch size of 32 (we train on 8 Cloud v3 TPUs, so a per-device batch size of 4),

-We use these epochs because this is standard for this task, but looking at the training curves of some tasks (e.g., SST-2, STS-b), it appears the models are undertrained and we could get better results when training longer.
+On the task other than MRPC and WNLI we train for 3 these epochs because this is the standard, but looking at the training curves of some of them (e.g., SST-2, STS-b), it appears the models are undertrained and we could get better results when training longer.

-The random seed of each model is equal to the ID of the run.
+In the Tensorboard results linked below, the random seed of each model is equal to the ID of the run.
 So in order to reproduce run 1, run the command above with `--seed=1`.
 The best run used random seed 2, which is the default in the script.
 The results of all runs are in [this Google Sheet](https://docs.google.com/spreadsheets/d/1wtcjX_fJLjYs6kXkoiej2qGjrl9ByfNhPulPAz71Ky4/edit?usp=sharing).

 | Task  | Metric                       | Acc (best run) | Acc (avg/5runs) | Stdev     | Metrics                                                                  |